nnero2000/Social-Discounting-Manual/README.md

 ## Overview

 This repository accompanies a comprehensive manual that includes:

-- Conceptual background on the Social Discounting Task
+- Social Discounting Manual (with conceptual background and step-by-step methodological guidance)
-  *(Jones & Rachlin, 2006, 2009)*
-- Description of task structure and administration
-- Step-by-step guidance for:
-  - Data cleaning
-  - Indifference point estimation (long form)
+- Qualtrics survey templates
+- Shiny applications for data collection
-  - Analysis and visualization
+- R Markdown analysis pipeline for data cleaning, indifference point estimation, analaysis, and visualization

-In addition to the original task, this repository includes materials for the **Social Discounting Task Short Form** *(Amormino et al., 2025, 2026)*, including task implementation and analytic procedures.
+In addition to the original **Social Discounting Task** *(Jones & Rachlin, 2006, 2009)* , this repository includes materials for the **Social Discounting Task Short Form** *(Amormino et al., 2025, 2026)*, including task implementation and analytic procedures.

 The manual is intended to be used alongside the provided **R Markdown script**, which walks users through the full data processing pipeline for both task versions.